Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 - The netntlm hashes are not usable to do pass the hash, but you can crack them to retrieve the password.

-- We create a file responder.hashes with the two hash found and we will start to crack it with hashcat.
+- We create a file responder.hashes with the two hashes found and we will start to crack it with hashcat.

 ```
 robb.stark::NORTH:1122334455667788:138B29A14C5A082F19F946BB3AFF537E:01010000000000000090C5E56494D801E5D2F5789054B95D0000000002000800480053003600340001001E00570049004E002D004C00420052004E0041004D0031005300540051005A0004003400570049004E002D004C00420052004E0041004D0031005300540051005A002E0048005300360034002E004C004F00430041004C000300140048005300360034002E004C004F00430041004C000500140048005300360034002E004C004F00430041004C00070008000090C5E56494D801060004000200000008003000300000000000000000000000003000002D4B5557B9EF589ECE5944B06785A55D686F279D120AC87BCBF6D0FEAA6663B90A001000000000000000000000000000000000000900160063006900660073002F0042007200610076006F0073000000000000000000